Brewers vs. Royals Player Props Betting Odds

-Bookmakers have listed player props for Vinnie Pasquantino and others when the Milwaukee Brewers host the Kansas City Royals at American Family Field on Friday at 8:10 PM ET.
+Willy Adames and Vinnie Pasquantino are among the players with prop bets on the table when the Milwaukee Brewers and the Kansas City Royals play at American Family Field on Saturday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!